alibaba/freeline/README.md

 - Android Studio Plugin
 - Annotation Support
 - Multiple Devices Connection Support
-- native so incrment Support
+- native so increment Support

 ## Limitations
 - Sync incremental resource pack to the device first time may be a bit slow